Faculty Resource: Postdoc Recruitment Highlights

 Step 1: Submit Hiring Request

 Contact your College Postdoc Administrator to initiate the process.
+As the Faculty PI, you are also the Hiring Manager in this process.
 They will need to know Job Details (research area, job description, qualifications) ; Logistics (start date, funding source, salary), Candidate Status (i.e. if you have a candidate identified or if you require a public search).

 Contacts: RCEAS: Stephanie Smith, CAS: Vicki Ruggiero, COH: Heather Messina/Steph Kish, COE: Zach Polzer, CBE: Nikoleta Kalahanis, All others: Contact Admin Director or Postdoc Office